Desert: Natural resource extraction

 Deserts contain substantial mineral resources, sometimes over their entire surface, giving them their characteristic colors.
 For example, the red of many sand deserts comes from laterite minerals.
 Geological processes in a desert climate can concentrate minerals into valuable deposits.
 Leaching by ground water can extract ore minerals and redeposit them, according to the water table, in concentrated form.
 Similarly, evaporation tends to concentrate minerals in desert lakes, creating dry lake beds or playas rich in minerals.
 Evaporation can concentrate minerals as a variety of evaporite deposits, including gypsum, sodium nitrate, sodium chloride and borates.
-Evaporites are found in the USA's Great Basin Desert, historically exploited by the "20-mule teams" pulling carts of borax from Death Valley to the nearest railway.
+Evaporites are found in the US's Great Basin Desert, historically exploited by the "20-mule teams" pulling carts of borax from Death Valley to the nearest railway.
 A desert especially rich in mineral salts is the Atacama Desert, Chile, where sodium nitrate has been mined for explosives and fertilizer since around 1850.
 Other desert minerals are copper from Chile, Peru, and Iran, and iron and uranium in Australia.
 Many other metals, salts and commercially valuable types of rock such as pumice are extracted from deserts around the world.

 Oil and gas form on the bottom of shallow seas when micro-organisms decompose under anoxic conditions and later become covered with sediment.
 Many deserts were at one time the sites of shallow seas and others have had underlying hydrocarbon deposits transported to them by the movement of tectonic plates.

 Some major oilfields such as Ghawar are found under the sands of Saudi Arabia.
 Geologists believe that other oil deposits were formed by aeolian processes in ancient deserts as may be the case with some of the major American oil fields.